 Flow Rate (gpm)

-- This will help us understand how to size the pump on the unit being quoted and if it can keep up based on the cycle time of the machine and the line sizes on the cooling channels of the mold.
+- This will help us understand how to size the pump on the quoted unit and if it can keep up based on the cycle time of the machine and the line sizes on the cooling channels of the mold.

 Pressure Required (psi)

 - Your cooling circuit may require a certain amount of pressure to satisfy flow on each cooling channel; cooling designs and modifications may change flow characteristics which require our unit to provide more pressure.

 Number of Cooling Channels

 - Knowing the number of cooling channels on your tool/mold will help us understand the circuit and overall flow requirements for the unit based on the specified motor size.